 How Long Does Ritalin Stay in Your System?

-Based on Ritalin’s average half-lives, it can remain in the body for one to two days.
+Ritalin’s half-life is, on average, 3.5 hours, and it can remain in the body for one to two days.
 The drug usually metabolizes quickly, whether you take an extended or immediate-release dose.

-Younger, healthier people generally process Ritalin faster.
+Ritalin is generally processed faster in younger, healthier people.
 However, it may remain longer in older people with health issues.

 The time Ritalin stays in your system depends on the: